-- MorVivaTM is the brand name for our product previously known as PTI-501 (injectible version) and PTI-555 (oral version), which we are developing to treat patients with severe pain in an acute setting. - OxyTrexTM is the brand name for our product previously known as PTI-801 which we are developing to treat patients with moderate to severe pain in a chronic setting. - PTI-701 is our next generation version of hydrocodone, which we are developing to treat patients with acute moderate to severe pain in an acute setting. - PTI-601 is our next generation version of tramadol, which we are developing to treat patients with moderate pain in an acute setting.
+- MorVivaTM is the brand name for our product previously known as PTI-501 (injectable version) and PTI-555 (oral version), which we are developing to treat patients with severe pain in an acute setting. - OxyTrexTM is the brand name for our product previously known as PTI-801 which we are developing to treat patients with moderate to severe pain in a chronic setting. - PTI-701 is our next generation version of hydrocodone, which we are developing to treat patients with acute moderate to severe pain in an acute setting. - PTI-601 is our next generation version of tramadol, which we are developing to treat patients with moderate pain in an acute setting.

-Based on the results of multiple Phase I and Phase II studies completed for MorVivaTM and pharmacokinetic and safety studies completed for OxyTrexTM, we are designing and conducting clinical trials to demonstrate the safety and efficacy of these two drug candidates in different clinical settings of pain.
+Based on the results of multiple pharmacokinetic, Phase I or Phase II studies completed for MorVivaTM or OxyTrexTM, we continue to design and conduct clinical trials to demonstrate the safety and efficacy of these two drug candidates in different clinical settings of pain.
 We are currently developing PTI-701 and PTI-601 on a very limited basis in order to focus our financial resources on MorVivaTM and OxyTrexTM.
+On a limited basis, we also plan to explore the clinical use of low-dose opioid antagonists alone.
+In October we announced a pilot program directed at the treatment of irritable bowel syndrome (IBS) with low-dose opioid antagonist.

 We have yet to generate any revenues from product sales.
-We have not been profitable and, since our inception, we have incurred a cumulative deficit of approximately \$44.4 million through June 30, 2002.
+We have not been profitable and, since our inception, we have incurred a cumulative deficit of approximately \$47.5 million through September 30, 2002.
 These losses have resulted principally from costs incurred in connection with research and development activities, including costs of preclinical development and clinical trials as well as clinical supplies associated with our product candidates, salaries and other personnel related costs, including the amortization of deferred compensation associated with options granted to employees and non-employees, and general corporate expenses.
-Our operating results may fluctuate substantially from period to period as a result of the timing and enrollment rates of clinical trials for our product candidates, our need for clinical supplies, as well as the re-measurement of certain deferred stock compensation.
+Our operating results may fluctuate substantially from period to period as a result of the timing and enrollment rates of clinical trials for our product candidates, our need for clinical supplies and related formulation and design costs, as well as the re-measurement of certain deferred stock compensation.

-We expect to incur significant additional operating losses for the next several years.
+We expect to incur significant additional operating losses during the next several years.
 We also expect to continue to incur significant operating and capital expenditures and anticipate that our expenses will increase substantially in the foreseeable future as we: